 Course Requirements Checklist

 In addition to the thread, the student will have a conversation with at least 2 of his or her your peers.
 The student will reply to all classmates who ask questions about his or her thread and reply to 2 or more other classmates’ threads.
 The replies may be in similar formats described for the thread (video, narrated PowerPoint, etc.) or can be written replies of 50 or more words.
-The word count is not as important as the quality of the content to move the conversation forward in exploring the forum’s topic.
-See the Discussion Board Forum Instructions on Blackboard for further information.
-(MLO: B, C, & D)
+The word count is not as important as the quality of the content to move the conversation forward in exploring the Discussion’s topic.
+See the Discussion Assignment Instructions for further information.
+(CLO: B, C, & D)

-Each week after the student reads his or her texts and reviews his or her online materials, he or she will write a journal entry that includes the following: (a) Describing what he or she believes are the key ideas from this week’s readings (2–3 paragraphs), (b) How do these ideas impact the student as he or she considers working with trauma clients (1–2 paragraphs), and (c) What Christian worldview integration thoughts come to mind from this material (1 paragraph)?
-(MLO: A, D, & E)
+After the student reads his or her texts and reviews his or her online materials from Module 1: Week 1 through Module 7: Week 7, he or she will write a journal entry that includes the following: (a) Describing what he or she believes are the key ideas from this week’s readings (1 page), (b) How do these ideas impact the student as he or she considers working with trauma clients (1 page), and (c) What Christian worldview integration thoughts come to mind from this material (1 page)?
+(CLO: A, D, & E)

-Select 1 of the topics from any of the textbooks and prepare a scholarly presentation in PowerPoint.
+The student will select 1 of the topics from any of the textbooks and prepare a scholarly presentation in PowerPoint.
 If appropriate to the topic, include an overview with definitions, incidence rates, types (of perpetrators/victims as relevant), harm or danger involved, possible spiritual factors, and symptoms, diagnosis and treatment options.
 Reference must be made in the presentation to at least 15 scholarly sources, in addition to any material taken from the textbooks, the Bible or popular sources.
 There must be a minimum of 50 slides, and these must be visually appealing and include illustrations in the form of clip art, pictures, film clips, etc. on each slide.
-Cite all sources, including websites, in current APA format on the slides, as well as compiled on the last few slides.
-(MLO: A–D)
+Cite all sources, including websites, in current APA standards on the slides.
+(CLO: A–D)